ChrisPaliqaw/elevator/README.md

 # elevator
-A service that raises an lowers the elevator in The Construct's warehouse
+A service that raises an lowers the elevator in The Construct's warehouse.